-It is against Fidel's views that I also want my views to be known, I want to be amongst the downtrodden workers who are on daily basis facing the retrenchments by the heartless capitalists who have no idea how painful it is to sleep table.
-The primary duty of every progressive cadre cannot be the duty to belong, but the duty to participate contribute constructively.
-I refuse to be on a political when quarantine material conditions do not permit for such.
+It is against Fidel's views that I also want my views to be known, I want to be amongst the downtrodden workers who are on daily basis facing the retrenchments by the heartless capitalists who have no idea how painful it is to sleep without food on the table.
+The primary duty of every progressive cadre cannot be the duty to belong, but the duty to participate and contribute constructively.
+I refuse to be on a political quarantine when material conditions do not permit for such.